jobelche/Empirical-Accuracy/README.md

 Shoot in an environment with the fewest variables.
 Do your best to eliminate variables you can and to control the variables you can't.
 A good scenario is something like bags on a bench in an indoor range.
 Better would be a shooting fixture.
 I don't have access to a shooting fixture, and I don't have access to a bench.
 I do have access to an indoor range.
 I'm not physically able to shoot prone for more than a few minutes.
 The baseline used in this guide was collected from an indoor range, with a forend bag and a shoulder support rear, with me sitting on a bar stool.

 Log the x and y distance of every shot from the point of aim.
 I design targets in Paint and print them with my office printer.
 I use a triangle to create an infinitely small point of aim, and I have my elevation and windage adjusted so I'm putting holes away from the point of aim.
 I wait until I get home to use a cheap pair of calipers to measure the distance from the point of aim.
 I record everything in millimeters so everything is in whole numbers.
 I also find it easier to convert to MRADs with whole numbers.
 I log everything into a spreadsheet.
+A sharpy, paper-plates and a ruler will work just a well.
+I use a office printer becuse I have one.
+Its not a requirment.

 ### How Much Data is Enough